rdkcentral/rdkv-halif-wifi/docs/pages/halSpec.md

 ## Internal Error Handling

-All the APIs define a list of return codes, each API must be capable of returning all of the codes defined, the `UT` if possible, will create cases for the error codes to be exercised.
+All the APIs define a list of return codes.
+Each API must be capable of returning all of the codes defined.
+The `UT`, if possible, will create cases for the error codes to be exercised.

-HAL is responsible to handle system errors (e.g., failure of memory allocation, array boundary out of memory, return code check), and returning only the fixed returned codes as defined in the `API` specification.
+The Wi-Fi HAL is responsible for handling any system errors such as memory allocation failures and performing any checks such as array out-of-bounds checks and return-code checks before returning the return codes as defined in the `API` specification.

 ## Persistence Model

-Wifi HAL configuration will be maintained by upper layer.
+The Wi-Fi HAL configuration will be maintained by the upper layer.

-# Non functional requirements
+# Non-functional requirements

-Following non-functional requirement should be supported by the component.
+The following non-functional requirements should be supported by the component.

-## Logging and debugging requirements
+## Logging and Debugging requirements

-The component should log all the error and critical informative messages.
-This helps to debug/triage the issues and understand the functional flow of the system.
+The component must log all error, warning and informational messages.
+This helps to debug/triage issues and understand the functional flow of the system.

-The logging should be consistance across all HAL components.
+Logging should be consistent across all components of the Wi-Fi HAL.

 Logging should be defined with log levels as per Linux standard logging.

-## Memory and performance requirements
+## Memory and Performance requirements

-During idle and Standby, memory and CPU utilization will be a minimal footprint.
+During idle and standby, memory and CPU utilization footprints should be minimal.

-Refer to product specification for guidance on maximum CPU load average and memory requirements.
+Refer to product specification for guidance on maximum CPU load-average and memory requirements.

 ## Quality Control

-The vendor should endeavour to:-
+The vendor should endeavour to:

-- Run a static analysis tool like Coverity etc
-- Have a zero-warning policy with regards to compiling.
+- have a zero-warning policy with regards to compilation of the Wi-Fi HAL code.
 All warnings should be enabled by default in the makefiles.
+- run a static analysis tool like Coverity on the Wi-Fi HAL code.
-- Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.
+- run a memory analysis tool like Valgrind on the Wi-Fi HAL code to identify leaks/corruptions.
-- `HAL` Tests will endeavour to create worst case scenarios to assist investigations
+- create Wi-Fi HAL tests with worst-case scenarios to assist investigations.

 ## Licensing